tomyedwab/yesterday/feat/processes.md

 ## 1. Introduction

 This document outlines the technical specification for a Go-based process manager.
 The primary responsibility of this manager is to oversee a collection of subprocesses, ensuring they are running as declared and remain healthy.
 It will dynamically manage subprocesses based on a declarative configuration, monitor their health via HTTP endpoints, and handle restarts or recovery actions as needed.
-Each subprocess is an instance of the `dist/bin/servicehost` executable, configured with specific WASM paths, database names, and dynamically assigned ports.
+Each subprocess is an instance of the application executable, configured with specific binary path, database names, and dynamically assigned ports.

 The process manager itself will reside in the `database/processes` directory.